-Commercial fisheries face several challenges including increased regulation, an aging fleet, and changing environmental conditions.
-Oregon Sea Grant informs decision-makers and the public about Oregon fisheries and the community effects of local seafood production and consumption.
+Commercial fisheries face several challenges, including increased regulation, an aging fleet, and changing environmental conditions.
+Oregon Sea Grant informs decision-makers and the public about Oregon fisheries and how the community effects local seafood production and consumption.

 Flaxen is located on OSU’s Corvallis campus.
 Her work is focused on the human dimensions of fisheries.
-She works closely with fishermen, researchers and managers to better understand how changes in policy affect industries, workforces, agencies and communities.
+She works closely with fishermen, researchers, and managers to better understand how changes in policy affect industries, workforces, agencies, and communities.

 Leigh is a marine ecologist, providing and extending information about current research on marine mammal behavior.
 She works with the whale entanglement group and collaborates with the Oregon Dungeness Crab Commission to better understand how whale distribution overlaps with fishing to help identify areas of whale entanglement risk.
 Her research focuses on the ecology and conservation of marine megafauna, including seabirds, marine mammals, sharks, and turtles.